SeimiNomore/jlchristian.com/_posts/2025-01-05-the-power-of-nostalgia.md

 ---
-layout: The Power of Nostalgia
+layout: post
-title: A4B! - The Conception
+title: The Power of Nostalgia
 description: Adopting anime to a art collective.
 summary: Applying Nostalgia to a brand.
 tags: anime branding anime4breakfast